By: Vickie | Updated: 9th December 2022

 Christmas tree shopping is a relatively new thing.
 Aside from buying a Christmas tree each year, many people are now choosing to go to Christmas tree farms where they can walk around a field of trees and pick the one they want.

 They will then be chopped down and prepared for you to take delivery of it.
 A different way to spend some time and could offer some lovely photo opportunities.

-Christmas is a time of the year where you get to enjoy some of the best food.
+Christmas is a time of the year when you get to enjoy some of the best food.

 A lovely way to spend some time with your children is to bake Christmas cookies together.
 You could bake cookies or Christmas biscuits.
 Perfect to leave for Santa on Christmas eve.

-Many people have an intention to do this and never get around to it, so why not add it to your December bucket list this year?
+Many people have the intention to do this and never get around to it, so why not add it to your December bucket list this year?